Registration, Evaluation, Authorisation and Restriction of Chemicals: Overview

 in order to complete a several thousand end points dossier in a limited time.

 The European Commission supports businesses affected by REACH by handing out – free of charge – a software application (IUCLID) that simplifies capturing, managing, and submitting data on chemical properties and effects.
 Such submission is a mandatory part of the registration process.
 Under certain circumstances the performance of a chemical safety assessment (CSA) is mandatory and a chemical safety report (CSR) assuring the safe use of the substance has to be submitted with the dossier.
 Dossier submission is done using the web-based software REACH-IT.

 The aim of REACH is to improve the protection of human health and the environment by identification of the intrinsic properties of chemical substances.
 At the same time, innovative capability and competitiveness of the EU chemicals industry should be enhanced.

 Background

-The European Commission's (EC) White Paper of 2001 on a ‘future chemical strategy’ proposed a system that requires chemicals manufactured in quantities of greater than 1 tonne to be ‘registered’, those manufactured in quantities greater than 100 tonnes to be ‘evaluated’, and certain substances of high concern (for example carcinogenic, mutagenic and toxic to reproduction - CMR's) to be ‘authorised’.
+The European Commission's (EC) White Paper of 2001 on a 'future chemical strategy' proposed a system that requires chemicals manufactured in quantities of greater than 1 tonne to be 'registered', those manufactured in quantities greater than 100 tonnes to be 'evaluated', and certain substances of high concern (for example carcinogenic, mutagenic and toxic to reproduction – CMRs) to be 'authorised'.

 The EC adopted its proposal for a new scheme to manage the manufacture, importation and supply of chemicals in Europe on in October 2003.
 This proposal eventually became law once the European Parliament officially approved its final text of REACH.
 It came into force on 1 June 2007.